 Learn MoreTo promote long-term stewardship of the White River watershed, we organize numerous seasonal opportunities for people of all ages to do something good for their communities and their river.
 May: Green Up the White cleanup To kick off the river recreation season, the WRP coordinates a river cleanup event in conjunction with Vermont’s Green Up …

 Learn MoreThe WRP depends on volunteers, members, and donors to accomplish much of our important work.
-Here are a few ways that you can get involved and support our work: Learn more The WRP posts information about on-the-ground watershed improvement projects on our Facebook page.
-We invite you to “Like” the page in order to stay posted …
+Here are a few ways that you can get involved and support our work: Learn more The WRP posts information about clean water projects, upcoming events, volunteer opportunities, and more on Facebook and Instagram.
+We invite you to “Like” or “Follow” …

 Learn MoreVermont’s White River is the heart of a picturesque working landscape, rushing down forested hillsides, bubbling along farm fields, winding under covered bridges, and rolling through historic villages before joining the Connecticut River in White River Junction.
 The river’s largely rural watershed contributes to cold, clean water, making the White River a popular recreational destination, and warm weather brings thousands of residents and visitors alike to enjoy tubing, swimming, paddling, fishing, wildlife viewing, and more.